ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 * Upload the XML input file form BEAST2 to Saga using `scp`.

-	If anything should have gone wrong during the preparation of the XML input file `beast2.xml` with BEAUti, you can alternatively find a prepared version of the file in directory `/cluster/projects/nn9458k/phylogenomics/week2/res` on Saga, or download it from GitHub with `wget XXX.xml`.
+	If anything should have gone wrong during the preparation of the XML input file `beast2.xml` with BEAUti, you can alternatively find a prepared version of the file in directory `/cluster/projects/nn9458k/phylogenomics/week2/res` on Saga, or download it from GitHub with `wget https://raw.githubusercontent.com/ForBioPhylogenomics/tutorials/main/week2_res/beast2.xml`.

 * To run BEAST2 on Saga, we will still need to write a Slurm script so that we can submit the analysis for execution on the cluster.
 Thus, open a new file named `run_beast2.slurm` with a text editor available on Saga, such as Emacs: